 In geology, a boulder is any rock larger than 10 inches in diameter.
 That covers a wide range from small enough to carry to big enough that you will need a crane to move it.

-Choosing local rocks will typically ensure that you are able to keep costs down while also staying true to the authentic colors of your region.
+Choosing local rocks will typically ensure that you can keep costs down while also staying true to the authentic colors of your region.

 How Do You Landscape With Boulders?

 As with any DIY landscaping project, there are no hard and fast rules for rock landscaping.
 It’s your property, so you can design your outdoor space in whatever beautiful way you desire.